Makon324/insider-trading-scraper/README.md

 # Insider Trading Data Scraper & Visualizer

-A Python-based tool to scrape insider trading data from **OpenInsider** and **SEC Form-4 filings**, then visualize it alongside stock price trends.
+A Python-based for scraping and visualizing insider trading data using SEC and openinsider website.

 ## Features